Gene Therapy Clinical Trial for Mesothelioma Moving Forward

 Patients receive celecoxib orally twice daily for 14 days.
 Gemcitabine is given intravenously on days one and eight of a repeating three-week cycle, continuing until there is disease progression.

-The study is being conducted in the United States, Canada, France, Poland, Germany, Italy, Russia, the United Kingdom and the United States.
+The study is being conducted in the United States, Canada, France, Poland, Germany, Italy, Russia and the United Kingdom.